dplanitzer/Serena/README.md

 The following user space services are available at this time:

 * A system library with support for processes, dispatch queues, time and file I/O
-* A fairly complete implementation of a C99 compatible standard C library
+* C99 compatible libc
-* The beginnings of a C99 compatible floating-point math library
+* Beginnings of a C99 compatible libm
+* libclap command line interface argument parsing library

 The following user space programs are available at this time:

-* A simple [interactive shell](Commands/shell/README.md) with command line editing and history support
+* An [interactive shell](Commands/shell/README.md) with command line editing and history support

 The level of completeness and correctness of the various modules varies quite a bit at this time.
 Things are generically planned to improve over time :)